nezarfadle/docker-images/README.md

-# How to build a Laravel Centos-PHP-FPM image
+# How to build Centos-PHP-FPM Docker image for Laravel

 This image is based on PHP 7.0